jankef/NSCLC_preliminary/README.md

 ## Usage
 ### Extract cfDNA fragment lengths and end motifs
 This python script extracts cfDNA fragment length and fragment end nucleotide sequences simultaneously.
 The script returns a .tsv file containing the number of fragments of a specific length (bp), GC content (%), and fragment end motif.
 Fragment end motifs are extract from both the 5'- (left_seq) and 3'-end (right_seq).
+This code was adapted from Moldovan 2024 (https://doi.org/10.1016/j.xcrm.2023.101349).
 ```
 python /path/to/script/extract_length-ends.py [options]
 ```